Eviction Lawyer Hallandale Beach, FL

 How do I evict a month-to-month tenant?

 Serve the tenant with a notice stating that the month-to-month tenancy is terminated and demand that the tenant surrender possession at the end of the monthly period.
-The notice must be served at least fifteen (15) days before the end of the monthly period, and the termination date on the notice must be the last day of a monthly period.
+The notice must be served at least 15 days before the end of the monthly period, and the termination date must be the last day of a monthly period.

 Can I remove a tenant myself?